RokeCepedaArroita/photometry/README.md

 # Aperture Photometry for HEALPix Maps

 This repository offers tools for performing aperture photometry on HEALPix maps, enabling flux density measurements across diverse astrophysical applications.
-The code is modular, customizable, and built with clarity in mind for both experienced users and newcomers to aperture photometry.
+The code is modular and customizable.

 ---